-Please note that third-party drivers that are authorized, activated, or registered with the MAC address of the primary controller will need to be reauthorized by the installer after the primary controller is changed.
-The wizard will report the new primary controller's MAC address.
-You will need to contact the third-party suppliers and request an updated license(s) or activation keys..

-- Some Control4-produced and third-party drivers also use MAC-based pairing or activation solutions to enable communications with the target device or system.
+- Please note that third-party drivers authorized/activated/registered with the mac address of the primary controller will need to be re-authorized by the installer after the primary controller is changed.
+The wizard will report the new primary controller mac address.
+You will need to contact the third-party suppliers and request updated license or activation keys. - Some Control4-produced and third-party drivers also use MAC-based pairing or activation solutions to enable communications with the target device or system.
 Examples of these include: Pandora, AppleTV, and Apple iTunes.
-These drivers will also need to be reactivated after the migration. - It is not possible to migrate a non-functional primary controller.
-If the primary controller needs to be RMA'd, you have to manually load the project onto the new controller.
+These drivers will also need to be reactivated after the migration.

+It is not possible to migrate a non-functional primary controller.
+If the primary controller needs to be RMA'd, you will need to manually load the project onto the new controller.